SaidTorres3/video-editor/README.md

 ```powershell
 ./run.ps1 -Static
 ```
+Run without `-Static` to build against the shared FFmpeg DLLs.
+The script passes the chosen path to CMake using `FFMPEG_ROOT`.

 When `-Static` is used the script looks for FFmpeg in `C:\tools\vcpkg\installed\x64-windows-static` unless another path is passed